When To Use Gua Sha In Your Skincare Routine

 Herbivore Phoenix Rosehip Anti-Aging Face Oil

 Let’s say you wanted to hit two beauty birds with one stone.
 I’d highly recommend Herbivore’s facial oil because it’s anti-aging and also comes with superstar ingredients like CoQ10, which shields our skin from environmental stressors.
+Just be ready to drop some serious cash on it.

-Available at Amazon ($88) | Also available at Sephora
+Available at Amazon | Also available at Sephora

 Sunday Riley C.E.O.
 Glow Vitamin C + Turmeric Face Oil

 One thing I realized about this facial oil is that it does have a little bit of a distinct scent due to the turmeric in its composition.
-However, if you can get past that, you’re likely to find that the Vitamin C in this leaves you as glowy and dewy as ever.
+However, if you can get past that, you’re likely to find that the vitamin C in this leaves you as glowy and dewy as ever.

-Available at Ulta ($40) | Also available at Nordstrom and Kohl’s
+Available at Ulta | Also available at Nordstrom and Kohl’s

-Available at Amazon ($12) | Also available at Sephora and The INKEY List
+Available at Ulta | Also available at Amazon

-Available at Ulta ($13) | Also available at Amazon
+Available at Ulta | Also available at Amazon

 *This post contains affiliate links, so I may earn a small commission when you make a purchase through the links on my site at no additional cost to you.
 Thank you so much for supporting my small business by shopping through my affiliate links—I am so appreciative!